Robert Milligan McLane: Governor of Maryland and Ambassador to France

 In 1883, the Maryland Democratic Party nominated McLane to be the next Governor of Maryland.
 In the election, McLane handily defeated his Republican opponent, Hart Benton Holton, by 12,000 votes.
 During his tenure, several notable pieces of legislation were passed, including the establishment of the Bureau of Statistics and Labor Information, and the establishment of a universal time standard throughout the state.
 McLane only served as governor for slightly over a year, from January 8, 1884, until his resignation on March 27, 1885, having been appointed by President Grover Cleveland as United States Minister Plenipotentiary to France.

 McLane moved to France with his wife, whom he had met there many years previously, to carry out his ambassadorial duties.
 He established permanent residence in Paris even after his tenure as ambassador expired in 1889, due to his wife's declining health.
 His own health began to decline in 1891, culminating in 1898 when he died.
-His body was returned to Baltimore, and was interred at Greenmount Cemetery.
+His body was returned to Baltimore, and was interred at Green Mount Cemetery.